advance100/doc_webpack/how to write a loader.md

 ### resolve dependencies

-In many languages these is some schema to specify dependencies. i. e. in css there is `@import` and `url(...)`.
+In many languages there is some schema to specify dependencies. i. e. in css there is `@import` and `url(...)`.
 These dependencies should be resolved by the module system.

 There are two options to do this: